Demystifying integrable QFTs in AdS: No-go theorems for higher-spin charges

 \subsection{Sum rules for bulk data}

 So far in this section, we have derived consequences of higher-spin conserved charges from the boundary's point of view, without making reference to the bulk operators.
-In this last subsection, which closely parallels the work of \cite{Meineri:2023mps}, we will explicitly consider the bulk currents and study their two-point functions and form-factors to derive constraints on the Boundary Operator Expansion (BOE).
-This is the bulk-to-boundary expansion, which expresses local AdS fields as convergent sums of boundary conformal primary and descendant operators \cite{QFTinAdS} (see also review in \cite{LP}), schematically

-The sum runs over CFT primary operators, $b_{\Phi \Delta}$ are the BOE coefficients, and the dots denote descendant contributions. \paragraph{Bulk two-point functions} Our goal in the first part of this section will be to derive a sum rule relating the BOE coefficients to the short-distance behaviour of the bulk theory, making use of higher-spin conservation.
+In this last subsection, which closely parallels the work of \cite{Meineri:2023mps}, we will explicitly consider the bulk currents and study their two-point functions and form-factors to derive constraints on the BOE \eqref{BOEbasic}. \paragraph{Bulk two-point functions} Our goal in the first part of this section will be to derive a sum rule relating the BOE coefficients to the short-distance behaviour of the bulk theory, making use of higher-spin conservation.
 We begin by assuming that a local spin-4 current is covariantly conserved in AdS$_2$,